amalrajpc/Reverse-TCP-Attack-on-Android-Box/README.md

 ![msfvenom](https://github.com/amalrajpc/Reverse-TCP-Vulnerability/assets/102909507/78456489-0775-4a95-91db-e4d886252dbf)

 once the payload is created, Attacker move this payload into target device.
-In thase case of android based devices, attaker create paload in the form of Android apk and install this apk in the target device.
+In thase case of android based devices, attaker create payload in the form of Android apk and install this apk in the target device.

 Open the Metasploit console in the kali Linux terminal by typing "msfconsole."